home-assistant/home-assistant.io/source/_integrations/almond.markdown

 ---
-title: "Almond"
+title: Almond
-description: "Instructions on how to setup Almond within Home Assistant."
+description: Instructions on how to setup Almond within Home Assistant.
 logo: almond.png
 ha_category:
   - Voice
 ha_iot_class: Local Polling
-ha_release: "0.102"
+ha_release: '0.102'
 ---

 [Almond](https://almond.stanford.edu/) is an open, privacy-preserving virtual assistant by [Stanford Open Virtual Assistant Lab](https://oval.cs.stanford.edu/).
 It allows you, among other things, to control Home Assistant using natural language.
 Once installed, it will be available on Lovelace via the microphone icon in the top right.